π Module 2: Binary Relations

 - Partitions and quotient sets

-- Fundamental theorem: equivalence ↔ partition
+- Fundamental theorem: Equivalences <-> Partitions

 Order Relations (Weeks 4-5)

-- Hasse diagrams
+- Hasse Diagrams: Visual representation

-- Maximal/minimal, greatest/least elements
+- Elements: Maximal/minimal, greatest/least

-- Chains and antichains
+- Structures: Chains and antichains

 Functions (Week 5)